defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 #### Lack of post-quantum privacy

 The suggested protocol changes are *not* post-quantum private.
 Large-scale quantum computers would be able to reveal the connection between pre-mix and post-mix ciphertexts.
 Additionally, quantum computers would be able to decrypt the tags.
 So, even when addresses are kept secret, quantum computers would be able to link transactions to wallet-specific tags within epochs.
+In other words, a quantum attacker has the same capabilities as an attacker who had compromised all mix authorities and detection servers.
 This is a *weakening* of Zcash's post-quantum privacy properties.

 #### The need for \\(\pi\\) in step 4 of transaction generation